 Microneedling is a cosmetic procedure performed to help smoothen your skin texture and minimize the appearance of scars.
-It involves pricking the skin with small, sterilized needles to create micro-wounds, stimulating collagen production, which will help to soften the appearance of scars over time.
+It involves pricking the skin with small, pinpoint bleeding, sterilized needles to create micro-wounds, stimulating collagen production, which will help to soften the appearance of scars over time.
 This treatment is a great solution to softening the appearance of facial acne scars, as well as improving the look of large pores, stretch marks, sun damage, and fine lines and wrinkles.
 Plus, it offers the added benefit of improving product absorption, so creams and serums can better penetrate the skin.
 It is quite tolerable, and you can return home directly afterward to begin healing.

 First, the skin will be cleansed and dried, and a numbing cream will be applied to the treatment area to ensure you are comfortable.
 Then, the microneedling tool will be smoothed across the area, which will create small punctures in the skin.
 This will stimulate the body’s natural healing response to create more collagen.
 A cream or serum may be applied after treatment to soothe the skin or help boost the microneedling result.
 The procedure usually takes ~30 minutes to complete, depending on how large the treatment area is.

 What to Expect After Microneedling?